- Swiss testing laboratory

 Applications

-At MIS, we offer a wide array of testing analysis services, primarily to industries that are building antimicrobial textiles, disinfectants, paints and coatings.
+At MIS, we offer a wide array of testing services, primarily to industries that manufacture antimicrobial textiles, disinfectants, paints and coatings.
 AATCC 174 testing protocols are strategized and implemented by our highly experienced microbiology experts.
-We utilize cutting-edge technologies and methodologies to achieve greater accuracy in results of our analytical processes.
+We utilize cutting-edge technologies and methodologies to achieve greater accuracy in the results of our analytical processes.

-To get a quote on AATCC 174 test method, please contact our experts now.
+To get a quote on the AATCC 174 test method, please contact our experts now.

 AATCC 174 specifies antibacterial and antifungal test methods to assess the efficacy of antimicrobial carpet materials.